Sam Lacey: NBA career

-During the 1981 NBA playoffs, Lacey was the team captain and leader and played a key role in the 40–42 five seed Kings making it to the Western Conference Finals before being eliminated by Moses Malone and the Houston Rockets.
-He averaged 10 points, 8 rebounds, 5.3 assists, and 1.9 steals, for a Kansas City team missing starting guards Phil Ford and Otis Birdsong due to injuries for most of the playoffs.
-During the following season, Lacey was traded to the Nets for Mike Woodson and a future first round draft pick.
+During the 1981 NBA playoffs, Lacey was the Kings' captain and leader and played a key role in the 40–42 five seed Kings making it to the Western Conference finals before being eliminated by Moses Malone and the Houston Rockets.
+In 15 playoff games, Lacey averaged 35.5 minutes, 10 points, eight rebounds, 5.3 assists, and 1.9 steals per game, for a Kansas City team missing starting guards Phil Ford and Otis Birdsong due to injuries for significant portions of the 1981 Western Conference playoffs.